 These special permits are designed to allow the trapping and removal of nuisance animals in a period not to exceed thirty days.
 Please consider the appropriate number of animals requested to remove when submitting an application.
 WDFW Law Enforcement Department will be tracking and inspecting permit locations for compliance of non-lethal measures and proper use of traps.
-Use of the taps listed under this section preclude the user from offering to sell, barter, or otherwise exchange the raw fur or carcass of a mammal that has been trapped pursuant to a permit and must ensure proper disposal in a lawful manner.
+Use of the taps listed under this section preclude the user from offering to sell, barter, or otherwise exchange the raw fur or carcass of a mammal that has been trapped pursuant to a Special Trapping Permit and must ensure proper disposal in a lawful manner.

 Description of Animal Problem: Include the type of problem an animal is creating, damage being done, extent of damage, how long it has been occurring, why it is necessary to trap the animal(s), etc.